philanc/plc/README.md

 ### Test vectors, tests, and disclaimer

-Some simplistic tests are provided in the 'test_xxx' files.
+Some simplistic tests can be run (test_all.lua).
+Individual test files are provided in the 'test' directory.

 The implementations should pass the tests, but beyond that, there is no guarantee that these implementations conform to anything  :-)  -- Use at your own risk!